destaMo/Scrum-Notes/content/qa/skills/documentation_testing.md

 - What the bug report should look like?

 ### **📝 Katas**
-Prepare test plan
+Prepare test plan using templates (the plan can be based on the project you are working on) Set up Mintlify and integrate with Github
-Set up documentation tool and integrate with Github (for example Mintlify) Create example test data and upload to cloud
+Prepare a test report using templates listed below

 ## 📦 Testing product documentation